Just need to read how to install the Padded Hip Belt? Click here.

 First of all, determine which era of Aeronaut you have:

-The Aeronaut internal frame slips inside the same secret zippered pocket that accommodates the back foam padding, and is held in place by its hourglass shape.
+The Aeronaut internal frame slips inside the same zippered pocket that accommodates the shoulder straps, and is held in place by its hourglass shape.
 First, orient the frame so the “TOM BIHN” label is at the top, facing away from the wearer and towards the inside of the bag: you want the aluminum stay facing away from your back, not towards it.
 Insert the frame behind the foam back pad (so the pad is still closest to you as you wear the pack).
 See below for photos that show how this works.

 Though there is no dedicated pocket, you can still utilize the internal frame in this era of Aeronaut: with the frame in the same orientation as described above, simply slide the internal frame into the pocket where you tuck the shoulder straps.